npryce/pottery/README.md

 Installation instructions coming soon...

-Use the `pottery` command to record significant events in your project with short, Twitter-like posts (which we've nicknamed "shards").
+Use the `pottery` command to record significant events in your project with short, Twitter-like posts (which we've nicknamed ["sherds"](https://en.wikipedia.org/wiki/Sherd)).

-Shards are stored in a subdirectory of your project as Markdown files.
+Sherds are stored in a subdirectory of your project as Markdown files.
 The default directory is `docs/project-history`, but you can specify a different directory when you initialise the history log.